peterp/TownPlan/README.md

 TownPlan is an iOS UIView layout helper.

-If you've ever tried to layout view's in code you know that it can be rather tedious.
+Laying out view in code is rather tedious.
+I hope that TownPlan improves that experience.

 Alignment Helper
 ----------------